TAX NOTICE

 If a payment is one in a series of payments for less than 10 years, your choice whether to do a direct rollover will apply to all later payments in the series (unless you make a different choice for later payments).

-If your payments for the year (only including payments from the designated Roth account in the Plan) are less than $200, the Plan is not required to allow you to do a direct rollover and is not required to withhold federal income taxes.
+If your payments for the year (only including payments from the designated Roth account in the Plan) are less than $200, the Plan isn’t required to allow you to do a direct rollover and isn’t required to withhold federal income taxes.
 However, you can do a 60-day rollover.

-Unless you elect otherwise, a mandatory cash-out from the designated Roth account in the Plan of more than $1,000 will be directly rolled over to a Roth IRA chosen by the Plan administrator or the payor in accordance with plan provisions.
+Unless you elect otherwise, a mandatory cashout from the designated Roth account in the Plan of more than $1,000 will be directly rolled over to a Roth IRA chosen by the Plan administrator or the payor.
+A mandatory cashout is a payment from a plan to a participant made before age 62 (or normal retirement age, if later) without the participant’s consent.
+Generally, a mandatory cashout is only allowed if the participant’s benefit doesn’t exceed $7,000.

 FOR MORE INFORMATION